3 key takeaways

 Reference letter vs recommendation letter: what’s the difference?

-Both reference letter and recommendation letter are written with the same goal: to bolster a candidate’s application.
+Both a reference letter and recommendation letter are written with the same goal: to bolster a candidate’s application.
 Both are written by someone you know who has the authority to speak on your behalf.

 So is a letter of reference the same as a letter of recommendation?
 Simply stated, no. Because they are similar, these two terms are often confused for one another but key differences set them apart.

-reference letter vs recommendation letter
+Letter of reference vs letter of recommendation

 Reference letter example